mikaku/FiwixOS/README.md

 Since Fiwix does not support networking yet, it is not able to download the upstream tarballs from Internet.
-This repository includes all the tarballs (and patches) to create the final FiwixOS packages.
+Hence this repository includes all the tarballs (and patches) to create the final FiwixOS set of packages.

 I use this repository to update the packages that will form the next FiwixOS version, and also to include new ones.
 Every upstream tarball must go into